drbean/curriculum/writing/actionresearch/slides.md

 - Barry Peggy Michelle Katie KuanChung Sunny
 - CheYuan Eros YuChing Ethan LuLu Nancy
 - Amber David Milly Nathan Sally Winnie

+## genre questionnaires

+Why is K-POP more interesting than J-POP

+a. the singing
+b. the songs
+c. the dancing

+Do you have a preference for girl or boy K-POP groups?

+a. girl
+b. boy
+c. no preference

+Is K-POP getting better or worse?
+Are earlier groups better?

+a. better
+b. worse
+c. no opinion